 The park features a range of trails and waterways that provide unique opportunities for visitors to enjoy the area’s natural attractions, including pretty waterfalls and stunning wildflower displays.

-We hope you enjoyed this little roundup of some of the best things to do in Arizona- be sure to add them to your bucket list!
+Arizona, with its diverse landscape and plethora of attractions, it’s no wonder that Arizona draws visitors from every corner of the earth.
+We hope you enjoyed this little roundup of some of the best things to do in Arizona- don’t forget to include them on your bucket list!

 What is the number 1 attraction in Arizona?

 The Grand Canyon is the number 1 attraction in Arizona as it’s one of the Seven Natural Wonders of the World.
-It is a vast natural formation that was created from mudstone cliffs on the Colorado River.
+It’s a vast natural formation created from mudstone cliffs on the Colorado River.

 What is the prettiest place in Arizona?